alphajuliet/advent-2021/README.md

 ### Day 7

 Both parts of this are easy: we're looking for the minimum of a vector of calculated numbers.
 In part 1, it's a simple linear function, in part 2 it's over a sum to n, which has a simple closed form solution.
+Because this is so easy, the next day will be hard.

+### Day 8

+And it is.
+Part 1 is fine, it's a straightforward exercise to calculate some frequencies, extract the ones we need, and count the elements.
+Part 2 is the problem.
+Intuitively, this seems like an [exact cover](https://en.wikipedia.org/wiki/Exact_cover) problem but I'm struggling to map the problem to that representation, and then use Knuth's Algorithm X to solve it.

+I can think of an alternative brute force approach that finds which permutation of segment swaps gives the output when multiplied by the original map but that will take a while.
+This is another one I'm going to pass on, and maybe come back to later on.

 ## License